During my years as a Biologist and specialist on animal behviour:

 After graduating with an B.Sc.
-(Tel Aviv university), Galia joined a team of animal behaviourists to study the facial expressions of Japanese Macaques monkeys in Nagano, Japan.
+(Tel Aviv university), Galia joined a team of animal behaviorists to study the facial expressions of Japanese Macaques monkeys in Nagano, Japan.

-As part of her M.Sc, Galia has studied the nocturnal behaviour of Bottle-nose dolphins in the Dolphin reef, Eilat, under the supervision of Prof. Todt Dietmar, Berlin University.
+Then, as part of her M.Sc., Galia has studied the nocturnal behavior of Bottle-nose dolphins in the Dolphin reef, Eilat, under the supervision of Prof. Todt Dietmar, Berlin University.

 Galia’s M.A focused on East Asian cultures and Buddhist thought (2006-10).

-The M.A and PhD constitute an investigation into the metaphorical and philosophical significance of abstract and concrete gates in ancient China.
+Her M.A thesis and PhD research constitute an investigation into the metaphorical and philosophical significance of abstract and concrete gates in ancient China.

 Presenting papers in the following Conferences: